N8-CIR-Bede/documentation/software/compilers/nvcc.rst

 This behaviour can be prevented using the ``--allow-unsupported-compiler`` / ``-allow-unsupported-compiler`` option (`docs <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#file-and-path-specifications-allow-unsupported-compiler>`__), however, this may result in incorrect binaries.
 Use at your own risk.

 A list of officially supported host compilers can be found in the `CUDA Installation Guide for Linux <https://docs.nvidia.com/cuda/archive/11.5.2/cuda-installation-guide-linux/index.html>`__, for the appropriate CUDA version.
-For Bede, refer to the Power 9 section of the table with RHEL for the operating system.
+For Bede, refer to the Power 9 and aarch64 sections of the table with RHEL for the operating system.